nebblu/ACTio-ReACTio/README.md

 * spt.cpp : Example code to output the 1-loop powerspectrum in real space.
 * bs.cpp : Example code to output the real space bispectrum.
 * reaction_cg.cpp : Example code to output the reaction and pseudo spectrum (using halofit) in the Cubic Galileon model.
+* reaction_kmouflage.cpp : Example code to output the reaction and pseudo spectrum (using halofit) in the K-mouflage model.

 We can compile these examples with a command similar to :